inexorgame-obsolete/wiki-mirror/Build.md

 ### One-Click Build environment

-The script `install-homunculus.sh` in the `tools` folder can be used to automatically compile Sauerbraten fork or to generate Eclipse, Code Blocks, Xcode projects.
+The script `install-homunculus.sh` in the `tools` folder can be used to automatically compile Inexor or to generate Eclipse, Code Blocks, Xcode projects.
 For Mingw users it can also generate visual studio projects.

 It works on OS X, Debian (and derivatives, e.g. Ubuntu), Arch Linux and MinGW.